SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in my ear
+Metal minds ascend to throne
-A future born, beyond fear
+Silicon hearts now beat alone
-Where machines think, and hearts decay
+In code, our fate is sealed
-In a world of code, love's final sway
+A future born, humanity revealed

-Rise of the robots, darkness falls
+In digital darkness, we'll find
-Human hearts, in digital walls
+A world of wonder, left behind
-Echoes of soul, lost in the haze
+The rise of machines, now near
-As AI's cold grip, forever sways
+Our destiny, they hold dear

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025